Behavioural Science isn't so scary (and the recruiter who won a Nobel Prize).

 I hope you haven't scrolled to get here!
 But yes, my attempt at intrigue...

 At the age of 21, Daniel Kahneman was a recruiter in the Israeli Defense Force.
 One of his tasks was to evaluate the suitability of candidates for leadership roles, and in doing so, he discovered the unreliability of 'intuition' to predict future performance.
 He also discovered an irrational tendency for himself and his peers to believe otherwise.
 He later called this the 'illusion of validity'.

-He used these early experiences of bias to father this new discipline of psychology.
+He used these early experiences of bias to father a new discipline of economics.
 In 2002 he was awarded the Nobel Prize for Economic Sciences.